torvalds/linux/Documentation/driver-api/pci/p2pdma.rst

 hierarchy will be routable, but it does not require routing between hierarchies.

-The second issue is that to make use of existing interfaces in Linux, memory that is used for P2P transactions needs to be backed by struct pages.
+The second issue is that to make use of existing interfaces in GNU/Linux, memory that is used for P2P transactions needs to be backed by struct pages.
 However, PCI BARs are not typically cache coherent so there are a few corner case gotchas with these pages so developers need to